sjg10/flask-google-mqtt-connector/README.md

 |MQTT_PORT|The port of your local mqtt server (typically 1883)|

 Also edit the devices in `website/devices.py` to be your own.
 We assume a %prefix%/%topic% format for Tasmota MQTT (https://tasmota.github.io/docs/MQTT/), but this can be modified in `intents.py`

+### MQTT Setup

+If you already have an MQTT server, simply remove the broker service from the docker-compose file.
+Otherwise, if you wish to use the provided mqtt server:

+1. First install mosquitto locally (e.g. `apt-get install `mosquitto`) This is needed for generating a password file.
+2. Run `mosquitto_passwd -c mqtt_config/pwfile <MQTT_USERNAME>` and when prompoted enter the MQTT_PASSWORD.
+This will generate the password file needed for the mqtt broker.

+That's it!
+When the system is run as below an MQTT broker/server will run for you too.

 ## Running
 Run a `docker-compose build` followed by `docker-compose up -d` to run and register the service to always restart.
 Use docker compose to control and monitor the app (https://docs.docker.com/compose/)